ZubairM-1997/todo-list-techtest/README.md

 # To Do List Technical Test

+To get started
+1) first enter 'npm install' to install all the dependancies
+2) to start the application, enter 'npm start' to boot up the development server

 This is my solution for the To Do List technical test, as you can see, this was made with React.js and Hooks for state management.

 ## Solution